Frequently Asked Questions

 - Some hospitals and other healthcare agencies will provide tuition assistance if the student signs a multi-year contract to work for the agency following graduation.
 Contact your local and regional agencies.

-Some students have worked while in the program, mostly part-time in the evenings or weekends.
-Students in the Evening/Weekend cohort or UH cohort can work part-time during the regular work week.
-It can be done, but we recommend that you focus more on the program than work because it is an intensive program.
-Students who work more than 20 hours a week are less likely to complete the program.
+Some students have worked while in the sequence, mostly part-time in the evenings or weekends.
+Students in the Summa cohort or UH cohort can work part-time during the regular work week.
+It can be done, but we recommend that you focus more on the sequence than work because it is an intensive program.
+Students who work more than 20 hours a week are less likely to complete the sequence.

 You may take non-clinical courses at other universities.
 Once you are admitted to KSU, you will need to complete a Transient form in Student Services to determine if the course(s) will transfer.
 To verify course equivalencies, please visit the transfer credit guide.

-The College of Nursing Accelerated program is an extensive program lasting four to five (4-5) consecutive terms in length (not counting prerequisites).
+The Accelerated Nursing Sequence is an extensive program lasting four to five (4-5) consecutive terms in length (not counting prerequisites).
 Prerequisites generally take two semesters to complete.

-The program is offered at the Kent campus only.
+The sequence is offered at the Kent campus only.

-You will have hospital based clinicals at Robinson Memorial Hospital, Cleveland Clinic, University Hospitals, Akron General, or Akron City to name a few.
+You will have hospital based clinicals at Robinson Memorial Hospital, Cleveland Clinic Foundation, University Hospitals, Akron General Medical Center, or Akron City Hospital to name a few.
 We also work with non-hospital agencies such as Jennings Center for Older Adults, Town Hall II, and Coleman Professional Services to name only a few.
 We use over 90 clinical sites.

 You will be taking classes full-time.
 Most semesters are at or near 18 credit hours.
-The program curriculum can be found on our website.
+The sequence curriculum can be found on our website.

 The normal daytime Accelerated classes are offered primarily during the day on weekdays.
 The UH Cohort takes classes nearly exclusively on Friday, Saturday, and Sunday.
-The Evening/Weekend Program takes courses 2 nights a week and on Saturdays.
+The Summa Cohort takes courses 2 nights a week and on Saturdays.

 Select courses are offered online giving students the opportunity to have both online and traditional learning experiences.